 Some critics think that Coinbase operates too much like an online shopping app.
 If you want to meet the hardcore crypto community, it’s probably not at Coinbase!
-Coinbase probably isn’t for users who want anonymity either.
+Coinbase also isn’t for users who want anonymity, either.
 In February 2018, Coinbase gave the American taxman the account details of 13,000 of its users!

 However, Coinbase is a very easy platform to use.
 It also has a great safety record.
 Coinbase has never been hacked and around 98% of its funds are stored offline.
 It’s the perfect place for most crypto newbies to buy Bitcoin.